Zeigarnik effect

-Named after Lithuanian-Soviet psychologist Bluma Zeigarnik, in psychology the Zeigarnik effect occurs when an activity that has been interrupted may be more readily recalled.
-It postulates that people remember unfinished or interrupted tasks better than completed tasks.
+In psychology, the Zeigarnik effect (named after Lithuanian-Soviet psychologist Bluma Zeigarnik) postulates that people remember unfinished or interrupted tasks better than completed tasks.
 In Gestalt psychology, the Zeigarnik effect has been used to demonstrate the general presence of Gestalt phenomena: not just appearing as perceptual effects, but also present in cognition.

-The Zeigarnik effect should not be confused with the Ovsiankina effect.
+The Zeigarnik effect should not be confused with the Ovsiankina effect, an urge to complete tasks previously initiated.
 Maria Ovsiankina, a colleague of Zeigarnik, investigated the effect of task interruption on the tendency to resume the task at the next opportunity.

 Overview

-Russian psychologist Bluma Zeigarnik first studied the phenomenon after her professor, Gestalt psychologist Kurt Lewin noticed that a waiter had better recollections of still unpaid orders.
-However, after the completion of the task – after everyone had paid – he was unable to remember any more details of the orders.
-Zeigarnik then designed a series of experiments to uncover the processes underlying this phenomenon.
-Her research report was published in 1927, in the journal Psychologische Forschung.
+Lithuanian-Soviet psychologist Bluma Zeigarnik first studied the phenomenon after professor and Gestalt psychologist Kurt Lewin noticed that a waiter had better recollections of still unpaid orders.
+However, after the completion of the task — after everyone had paid — the waiter was unable to remember any more details of the orders.
+Zeigarnik then designed a series of experiments to uncover the processes underlying the phenomenon.
+The research report was published in 1927, in the journal Psychologische Forschung.

 The advantage of remembrance can be explained by looking at Lewin's field theory: a task that has already been started establishes a task-specific tension, which improves cognitive accessibility of the relevant contents.
 The tension is relieved upon completion of the task, but persists if it is interrupted.
 Through continuous tension, the content is made more easily accessible, and can be easily remembered.

 The Zeigarnik effect suggests that students who suspend their study to perform unrelated activities (such as studying a different subject or playing a game), will remember material better than students who complete study sessions without a break (McKinney 1935; Zeigarnik 1927).